Scoobi-wisdoom/game_avoid/README.md

 # game_avoid
 This is a remade version of [Pong game](https://www.youtube.com/watch?v=xIqeK2hzx1I&list=LLGErkl8kvPxtvXjgFSqm01Q&index=8&t=0s).
-The original version is a ping pong game but this is a classic DOS looking airplane game.
+The original game is a ping pong game but this is a classic DOS looking airplane game.